 Goals & Metrics

-The goals of top-of funnel are acquiring new traffic, brand awareness, or segmenting visitors.
-And the metrics we use for those goals are the number of new visitors, percent of new visitors, total new direct visitors, or building out your retargeting lists.
+The goals of top-of-funnel are acquiring new traffic, brand awareness, or segmenting visitors.
+And the metrics we use for those goals are the number of unique visitors, percent of new visitors, total new direct visitors, or building out your retargeting lists.

-With your top-of-funnel content, you’re looking to attract a large number of people.
-The top of funnel content ideas include:
+With your top-of-funnel content, you’re looking to attract many people.
+The top-of-funnel content ideas include: